enriquebelarte/kmm-labs-v1.1/README.md

 ```

-## In-Cluster build module from sources and sign it
+## Building and Signing In-Cluster Modules from Sources

 Signed kernel modules provide a mechanism for the kernel to verify the integrity of a module primarily for use with UEFI Secure Boot.